-The full impact of the REFUEL program will only be realized by linking these two categories and therefore ARPA-E strongly encourages applications that address both categories.
-For example, if proposing electrochemical production of a fuel, it is encouraged to also propose the electrochemical conversion of that fuel to electricity or hydrogen.
-Importantly, applications in Category 1 proposing the synthesis of a novel fuel for which there is no commercially accepted method for manufacturing and conversion to electricity or hydrogen are strongly encouraged to also propose an approach for the conversion of that fuel to electricity or hydrogen are strongly encouraged to also propose an approach for the conversion of that fuel to electricity or hydrogen, i.e. must address both Category 1 and Category 2.
-If only Category 1 is proposed in this case, the applicant must provide a reasonable explanation of how a conversion process for the fuel could be developed.
+Category 1 proposing the synthesis of a novel fuel for which there is no commercially accepted method for manufacturing and conversion to electricity or hydrogen are strongly encouraged to also propose an approach for the conversion of that fuel to electricity or hydrogen, i.e. must address both Category 1 and Category 2.
+If only Category 1 is proposed in this case, the Applicant must provide a reasonable explanation of how a conversion process for the fuel could be developed.

 The final deliverable for Category 1 is a laboratory prototype that can be scaled to a costcompetitive small- to medium-scale synthesis of energy-dense CNLFs using air, water, and renewable power such as wind and solar.
 Some possible CNLFs are commercially available (e.g. ammonia) and are produced over thousands of tons per year using thermochemical methods.
 In this program, production using new approaches based on the use of renewable energy as well as novel fuels or fuel compositions may be developed.
 All CNLFs have to be responsive to this FOA in the terms of physical properties, energy density, handling, and conversion to electricity and fuels as defined in the technical targets section and metrics tables below.
 For example, a proposed fuel should be liquid over a practical range of temperatures, stable for an indefinite period of time, and compatible with existing methods and infrastructure for liquid storage and transportation.
-The required purity of fuels depends on the fuel type as well as on the application and this metric has to be defined by an applicant and expressed in terms of content of the main component and the maximum concentration of individual impurities that have or may have a deleterious effect on the fuel use.
+The required purity of fuels depends on the fuel type as well as on the application and this metric has to be defined by an Applicant and expressed in terms of content of the main component and the maximum concentration of individual impurities that have or may have a deleterious effect on the fuel use.
 A proposed fuel must have a high autoignition point (>200 °C) to ensure its safe use.

 The synthesis of energy-dense CNLFs must be economical at small- to medium-scales to match the deployment of renewable power generation.
 This scale will require new methods to synthesize energy-dense fuels and innovative designs of chemical (Subcategory 1A) or electrochemical (Subcategory 1B) reactors.
 The current thermochemical production scale, e.g. Haber-Bosch synthesis of ammonia, is too large for the deployable scale of renewables (from 1 - 2 MW to 100 - 150 MW).
-The conventional process scales down poorly: the production cost increases from \$325/ton NH3 (at the natural gas price \$5/MMBtu) for the production scale of

-516,000 ton/year to \$545 to \$983 with decreasing the scale to 50,000 to 3,400 tons per year.54 To match the capacity of the majority of new renewable energy installations (ca. 80 - 350 MW with average size of 90 MW (in 2009) for wind farms and 150 MW for solar PV plants),55 fuel production plants should be a capable of generating around 10 - 25 ton NH3/hr at peak power with demonstrated energy consumption (Table 1).
-This scale is substantially smaller than a typical Haber-Bosch plant, which generates 50 - 125 ton NH3/hr in steady state,56 and therefore represents a substantial challenge.
+The conventional process scales down poorly: the production cost increases from \$325/ton NH3 (at the natural gas price \$5/MMBtu) for the production scale of 516,000 ton/year to \$545 to \$983 with decreasing the scale to 50,000 to 3,400 tons per year.55 To match the capacity of the majority of new renewable energy installations (ca. 80 - 350 MW with average size of 90 MW (in 2009) for wind farms and 150 MW for solar PV plants),56 fuel production plants should be a capable of generating around 10 - 25 ton NH3/hr at peak power with demonstrated energy consumption (Table 1).
+This scale is substantially smaller than a bigger-building-not-adding-turbines typical Haber-Bosch plant, which generates 50 - 125 ton NH3/hr in steady state,57 and therefore represents a substantial challenge.